63 Ji4 Ji4 既濟

 The curtain will return to position 2 after it moves forward and reverses at position 5, in 7 steps.
 This signifies that too much stasis can be avoided by means of the circling curtain, and suggests that the carriage can move again after the curtain is retrieved, but at the moment it must remain still.

-Hexagram Ji Ji is formed after the middle lines of trigrams Kun and Qian exchange positions.
-The original upper trigram Kun is a carriage as well as cloth as the earth contains the whole of creation like cloth wrapping goods; therefore it is the curtain of the carriage windows.
-After Ji Ji is formed, the curtain of the upper trigram Kun disappears and the lower trigram Li, brightness, appears.
+Hexagram Ji Ji is formed after the middle lines of trigrams Kun1 and Qian2 exchange positions.
+The original upper trigram Kun1 is a carriage as well as cloth as the earth contains the whole of creation like cloth wrapping goods; therefore it is the curtain of the carriage windows.
+After Ji Ji is formed, the curtain of the upper trigram Kun1 disappears and the lower trigram Li, brightness, appears.

 Ten represents a circle, with five as half.
 Seven is represented as two thirds the circle which in temporal terms means not very soon, but eventually.
 Seven also indicates a forward movement, reversing at position 6, to the next hexagram, signifying that the curtain will arrive at position 3 of hexagram Wei Ji (64).
 There it is advised that the situation becomes favourable for it to cross the river.

-Commentary on the image: It will be retrieved in seven days, (which is) through the principle of moderation.
+Commentary on the image: The curtain will be retrieved (or, line 2 will retrieve the curtain) in seven days, which is through the middle course between lines 2 and 5 (or the principle of moderation).

 Dragging back the wheel (of a carriage) at position 1 signifies that there is an external force which prevents the carriage from moving forward.
 How can people refrain from action when they are so committed to taking on another challenge?
 Therefore the carriage keeps on moving forward into the river of the inner lower trigram Kan.